A modular approach to the generalized Ramanujan-Nagell equation: Proof of Theorem .

 \section{Proof of Theorem \ref{maintheo}.}

 Here and below, we assume that $(x,y,z)$ is a solution of \eqref{eq.1.2} with $(x,y,z)\neq (k-1,1,2)$.
+Then, by \eqref{eq.1.2}, we can get $z>y$ immediately.
 Obviously, if we can prove that the solution $(x,y,z)$ does not exist, then Conjecture \ref{con} is true.
 The following two lemmas are basic properties on the solution $(x,y,z)$.

 \begin{lemma} Suppose $4 \mid k$.
-Then $2 \nmid y$. \end{lemma} \begin{proof} If $2 \mid y$ then \eqref{eq.1.2} implies $x^2+1 \equiv 0 \bmod{4}$, impossible. \end{proof}
+Then $2 \nmid y$. \end{lemma} \begin{proof} If $2 \mid y$ then \eqref{eq.1.2} implies $x^2+1 \equiv 0 \pmod{4}$, impossible. \end{proof}